nhoxbypass/FastFoodFinder/readme.md

 * [x] Show list of 10 nearest store in bottom sheet below the map, sort ascending by the distance from user to this store.
 User can click on each item to show the way to this store (routing).
 * [x] Swipe to "recent" tab.
 Show recently tab that searched or selected by user.
 * [ ] Have a button to quickly show the nearest store base on user settings
-* [x] If user have logged in, user can swipe to the "Favourited" tab, to show list of stores that user visited and favourited.
+* [x] If user have logged in, user can swipe to the "Favourite" tab, to show list of stores that user visited and favourite.
 * [ ] User can filter stores that display in map by pressing the filter icon in Toolbar, and fulfill the Filter dialog.
 * [x] User can click on a store in the map to show the basic detail, overview of this store to determine to go or choose another store.
 * [ ] User can navigate to other activity to see the list of district, and some advanced filter.
 User can select and see the list of stores fit user need.